rakkyunkim/Robot-Game/README.md

 # Robot-Game
-I made a simple robot game based on what I learned in cs2.
+I made a simple shooting robot game based on what I learned in cs2.